agentd00nut/midjourney-graph/README.md

 Shows the graph of recent jobs run by the provider userID for midjourney.

 Also provides an interface to issue commands to the midjourney bot by hitting the discord API, discord might frown on that behavior though, use those buttons at your own risk.

-### License

-Whatever the one that means "give me some money if you make money with it, otherwise do what you want, not my fault if your computer explodes from using this"
+Uses [discum](https://github.com/Merubokkusu/Discord-S.C.U.Mhttps://github.com/Merubokkusu/Discord-S.C.U.M) to scan for /info requests to parse the results to see how many running jobs you currently have to avoid hitting queue limits when running random job logic.
 # Setup

 `pip install -r requirements.txt`